mobify/mobifyjs/www/docs/konf-reference.md

 level and tries again.

-##  `context.tmpl(template)`
+##  `context.tmpl(templateName)`

-Returns the specified _.tmpl_ file template, rendered against the evaluated konf object.
+Returns the matching _.tmpl_ file rendered against the evaluated konf.

     'OUTPUTHTML': function(context) {
         return context.tmpl('home');
     }

-This renders the _home.tmpl_ via the `OUTPUTHTML` key.
+This renders the _home.tmpl_ using the _OUTPUTHTML_ key.
 By default, all _.tmpl_ files in the project's _tmpl/_ folder are available to the `context.tmpl` function.

-A common pattern is to conditionally assign template names to a specific key in the konf object, access the key with `context.data`, then use `context.tmpl` to render the selected template using the `OUTPUTHTML` key:
+A common pattern is to conditionally assign template names to a specific key in the konf, access the key with `context.data`, then use `context.tmpl` to render the selected template using _OUTPUTHTML_:

     'template': 'home',
     'OUTPUTHTML': function(context) {